 In 2014 he was appointed Principal Conductor of the Sydney University Symphony Orchestra, in 2016 became Music Director of Blush Opera in Sydney, and has been the assistant conductor of the Willoughby Symphony Orchestra for several years.
 Luke made his operatic debut in 2015 with Gluck’s Orfeo ed Euridice, directed by Shannon Murphy and featuring Silvia Colloca, Stacey Alleaume, and Catherine Bouchier in the principal roles, as part of the Spectrum Now Festival.
 Luke has also conducted Mendelssohn’s Elijah, Walton’s Façade, Wagner’s Wesendonck Lieder, and in 2016 conducted and a sell-out production of Puccini’s il Tabarro, directed by Constantine Costi.

 2017 has seen Luke join Opera Australia as Music Director of the NSW schools tour, and make his debut with the Tasmanian and Canberra Symphony Orchestras.
 In 2018 Luke will conduct the Willoughby Symphony Orchestra as part of their subscription series, The Tales of Hoffmann with Rockdale Opera Company, and The Armed Man with the Sydney University Symphony Orchestra.

-SUSO is run by an eleven person committee, elected each year at the society’s AGM.
+SUSO is run by a twelve person committee, elected each year at the society’s AGM.
 Any member of the society may run for a position.
-Our 2018 committee is:
+Our 2021 committee is: